icampus-wildau/ros-i2c/ros_i2c/README.md

-Python package containing the ROS-nodes.
+A Python package containing the ROS I²C nodes.